 On September 24, 1897, Henry Sylvester Williams was instrumental in responding to the European partition of Africa that followed the 1884 Berlin Conference.
 The formation of the association marked an early stage in the development of the anti-colonialist movement.
 It encouraged the unity of Africans and people of African descent, particularly in territories of the British empire, concerning itself with injustices in Britain's African and Caribbean colonies.

-It included Samuel Coleridge-Taylor, John Alcindor, Benito Sylvain, Dadabhai Naoroji, John Archer, Henry Francis Downing, and W. E. B. Du Bois, with Bishop Alexander Walters of the AME Zion Church, took the chair.
+It included Samuel Coleridge-Taylor, John Alcindor, Benito Sylvain, Dadabhai Naoroji, John Archer, Henry Francis Downing, and W. E. B. Du Bois took the chair with Bishop Alexander Walters of the AME Zion Church.
 Du Bois drafted a letter ("Address to the Nations of the World") to European leaders appealing to them to struggle against racism, granting colonies in Africa and the West Indies the right to self-government, and demanding political and other rights for African Americans.